 The aim for us should be to take what Bitcoin did to money and do it to all kinds of services and applications.
 Bitcoin "thawed the peer-to-peer winter and reminded everyone that we can build these kinds of systems and succeed."
 Now, it's time to hook into the larger movement happening across the internet to change how the web itself works: how we store, retrieve and consult the shared record of human knowledge.

 The simple property of verifiability is the key to all this.
 The "ability to check" is as powerful as the ability to hyperlink text in your documents was in Web 1.0.
 It's a new kind of linguistic primitive.
-Most people do not understand this, similar to how hyperlinks were misunderstood early in protocol development.
+Few understand this, similar to how hyperlinks were misunderstood early in protocol development.

 It is not just blockchains.
 It's "the decentralized web" in general.
 Blockchains systematize economics and law, and did not actually start in the web - Bitcoin was a protocol built to run separately without needing a browser.
 So a big part of Web 3 work is to make these things actually talk to each other: to make blockchains accessible to people.